-- If your child is taking an antacid that has aluminum or magnesium in it, give this drug at least 2 hours after your child takes the antacid.
+- If you are taking an antacid that has aluminum or magnesium in it, take this drug at least 2 hours after taking the antacid.

 - If you break the tablet in half, use the other half of the tablet for the next dose, as told by the doctor.
 Throw away half-tablets not used within 28 days.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

 - Take a missed dose as soon as you think about it.